WRITTEN Submission Tips

 Business Model Canvas

-The written submission of the Draper Competition is a narrative adaptation of the Business Model Canvas developed by Alexander Osterwalder.
-As such, here are a few resources to help you better understand the business model canvas.
+The Business Model Canvas was developed by Alexander Osterwalder.
+Here are a few resources to help you better understand the business model canvas.

 - Business Model Canvas with extensive annotations and links to section-specific videos.

 - How To Build A Startup Udacity course.

 - 4-minute video on best practices for written submissions for competitions.

 - Use 3rd person (the Company, CompanyName).
 Anything else (especially first person) is seen as unprofessional.